clarkti5/lichess-puzzle-journey/My Puzzle Activity Overview.md

 Working for about `20` minutes at a time, I would sometimes take several days on a single puzzle (luckily, [lichess](https://lichess.org) keeps track of which puzzle you're on).
 This meant I played fewer rated puzzles, but it also meant I almost always got them correct, as you can see with my win rate starting in mid-November 2022.

 After taking a break in ealry December, I finally overcame the 2,100 rating barrier.
 My rating continued to improve as I continued to successfully solve puzzles.
 Around March 2023, I also began occassionally playing a lot of easy unrated puzzles in between the more difficult rated puzzles, so the volumes on the graph may be a bit misleading, since I was only completing a rated puzzle once every couple of days.
+I was mostly playing the easier unrated puzzles for fun since the rated ones had becomes so challenging.

 Whether all of this resulted in me learning more about tactics is debatable, but it did have a noticeable impact on improving my puzzle rating.
 Ultimately, if you're looking for the secret to improving your puzzle rating, my advice is

 >Keep getting puzzles correct!

-The strategy of only attempting a puzzle when I was as sure as possible that I had found the solution meant I played fewer puzzles, but I almost always got them right—so my rating kept going up!
+The strategy taking as long as necessary meant I played fewer puzzles, but I almost always got them right—so my rating kept going up!
+This strategy is, admittedly, time-consuming and mentally draining—however, I'm a mathematician, so I'm accustomed to being stuck on a single problem for days (or even years) at a time.